techleadhd/XDelete/README.md

-Script to delete all X posts.
+Script to delete all X / Twitter tweets.
 (Credits go to ChatGPT, I didn't write any of this code)

 ### How to run:
 - Open Chrome and go to your X profile (https://x.com/USERNAME/with_replies)